modelica-3rdparty/Modelica_DeviceDrivers/README.md

 Download [Modelica_DeviceDrivers v1.4.0 (2014-09-01)](../../releases/tag/v1.4.0)

-Please note that currently (2015-09-01) the library is known to work with Dymola (preferable Dymola 2013FD01 and later) and with SimulationX.
+Please note that currently (2015-09-01) the library is known to work with Dymola (preferable Dymola 2013FD01 and later) and with SimulationX (with `userBufferSize` all non-clocked communication blocks are working in SimulationX, but `autoBufferSize` only works for external solvers CVode and Fixed Step solver and fails for BDF and MEBDF solvers, see https://github.com/modelica/Modelica_DeviceDrivers/issues/54#issuecomment-76032325).
 If you tested the library successfully with another Modelica tool, please contact me (Bernhard), so that I can include that information.

 #### Release notes
 *  [Version v1.4.0 (2014-09-01)](../../releases/tag/v1.4.0)